UFC 265: Lewis vs. Gane | Event Profile, Full Results & Legacy

 🥇 Performance of the Night: Ciryl Gane — $50,000 for the third-round TKO of Derrick Lewis to claim the interim heavyweight title.

-🥇 Performance of the Night: Anthony Smith — $50,000 for the first-round rear-naked choke of Ryan Spann.
+🥇 Performance of the Night: Anthony Smith — $50,000 for the first-round rear-naked choke submission of Ryan Spann.

 🥇 Performance of the Night: Vicente Luque — $50,000 for the first-round D'Arce choke submission of Michael Chiesa.